learning-zone/react-basics/README.md

 ## Q. How to use react hook form with material-ui?

+**React Hook Form:**

+React Hook Form is a library for managing form state and validation in React with minimal re-renders.
 Use React Hook Form with MUI by wiring MUI inputs through Controller (or register for simple native inputs), then handling submit with handleSubmit.

 **Install:**